Kutibuti/Store-API/README.md

-Made this project via watching one of John Smilga's videos.
+Made this project by watching one of John Smilga's videos.